AqwamCreates/DataPredict/docs/API/Optimizers/BaseOptimizer.md

 #### Parameters:

-* optimizerInternalParameters: The optimizer internal parameters that is stored to be stored in base optimizer.
+* optimizerInternalParameters: A matrix/table containing optimizer internal parameters that will be used by the base optimizer.

 * doNotDeepCopy: Set whether or not to deep copy the optimizer internal parameters.